-Otherwise, if a two-tier system has been adopted, Executives will be treated as management committee's members.
+Corso Monforte, 15 - 20122 Milano Tel. +39 02 36633921 Fax +39 02 36633922 www.costanzoeassociati.it - info@costanzoeassociati.it CF e PI 06318300966 Otherwise, if a two-tier system has been adopted, Executives will be treated as management committee's members.
 Limited partners are not involved in management operations.
 Their duty for corporate obligations is limited to the proportion of capital they actually own.
 In addition, they reserve themselves the right to apply veto on new administrators' proposals.
 This right allows top management to secure its position towards potential new administrators.
 The participation to equity consists in shares, which do not differ between the two types of shareholder.
 Its legal base relies on the same one for stockholding companies, while its regulation find itself in few legal norms.
 Generally, its functional role is circumscribed to family holdings, which, consequently, hold corporate control.

-S.p.A.
-S.r.l S.r.l.s.
+S.p.A S.r.l S.r.l.s.
 S.n.c.
-S.a.s.
-Type of company Medium-sized and large companies / listed companies sized companies with Partnerships set up to conduct commercial and non-commercial activities Partnerships set up to conduct commercial and non-commercial activities Minimum share € 50,00 €10.000-€1 No minimum No minimum Liability for company obligations Limited to the company assets Limited to the company assets Unlimited for all shareholders Unlimited for general partners Limited for sleeping partners Board of Statutory Auditors/Audit Compulsory Optional / Compulsory according to art.
+S.a.s Type of company Medium-sized and large companies/listed companies Small and medium- sized companies with a limited number of shareholders Partnerschips set up to conduct commercial and non- commercial activities Partnerschips set un to conduct commercial and non-commercial activities Minimum share € 50.000 € 10.000 - € 1 No minimum No minimum Liability for company obligations Limited to the company assets Limited to the company assets Unlimited for all schareholders Unlimited for general partners Limited for sleeping partners Board of Statutory Auditors/Audit Compulsory Optional/Compulsory according to art.
 2477 c.c.
-Not provided for Not provided for

-Cooperatives

-This kind of company differs itself by providing a "mutual" scope.
+Not provided for Not provided for Cooperatives This kind of company differs itself by providing a "mutual" scope.
 Through a cooperative, partners can establish exchange relations much easier than the market would offer.
 In addition, the cooperative allows knowledge sharing among its partners.
 The features of exchange relations characterizes different cooperative's kinds.
 Differences can be observed in business operations and corporate structure.
-According to the relation between the partner and the cooperative, the Italian legislator provides three cooperative's models:

-consumers cooperatives: they operate in favor of their partners, who can be producers or consumers of goods and services;

-- work cooperatives: they exploit partners' work and competences; - support cooperatives: they avail oneself of goods and services supplied by partners.
+According to the relation between the partner and the cooperative, the Italian legislator provides three cooperative's models: • consumers cooperatives: they operate in favor of their partners, who can be producers or consumers of goods and services; work cooperatives: they exploit partners' work and competences; support cooperatives: they avail oneself of goods and services supplied by partners.
 The cooperative must constitute a public deed, that is drafted by a public notary.
 The incorporation deed is deposited at the Register of Firms.